#33 How to Overcome Anxiety: A Biblical Perspective

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

 But notice the key part of this verse: with thanksgiving.
 Gratitude is a powerful tool against anxiety.
-Focusing on what our Creator has done for us strengthens our faith in what He will continue to do.
+Focusing on what our Creator has done for us strengthens our faith in what He will continue to do, helping our hearts shift from fear to trust.

 1 Peter 5:7: Casting Our Cares on Him